cvchukwu/SQL_Project_Top_Paying_And_Demanded_Data_Analysis_Skills/Readme.md

 # Introduction

-In this project, I conducted a comprehensive analysis of data analysis job postings from 2003 to identify the top paying roles, the most demanded skills, and the skills associated with the highest salaries.
+In this project, I conducted a comprehensive analysis of data analysis job postings from 2023 to identify the top paying roles, the most demanded skills, and the skills associated with the highest salaries.
 By examining these aspects, the goal was to provide insights for aspiring data analysts on which skills to focus on to maximize their career growth and earning potential.

 SQL Queries?
 Check them out here: [projects_sql folder](/projects_sql/).

 # Background

 Data analysis is a rapidly growing field, with demand for skilled professionals increasing across various industries.
 Understanding which roles and skills are most lucrative can help guide career development and educational choices.
-This project aims to shed light on the trends in 2003 to provide historical context and highlight the skills that were most valued in the job market at that time.
+This project aims to shed light on the trends in 2023 to provide historical context and highlight the skills that were most valued in the job market at that time.

 ### The questions i wanted to answer through my queries were:

-1. What are the top-paying data analyst jobs?
+1. Which data analyst positions offer the highest salaries?
-2. What skills are required for these top-paying jobs?
+2. What skills are necessary for securing these high-paying data analyst roles?
-3. What skills are most in demand for data analysts?
+3. Which skills are most sought after for data analysts?
-4. Which skills are associated with higher salaries?
+4. What skills are linked to higher earning potential?
-5. What are the most optimal skills to learn?
+5. Which skills are the best to acquire for maximizing career opportunities?

 # Tools I Used

-For this analysis, I utilized the following tools:
+For this analysis, I used the following tools:

-- **SQL:** The backbone for my analysis, allowig me to query the database and unearth critical insights.
+- **SQL:** The main tool for querying the database and finding key insights.
-- **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
+- **PostgreSQL:** The database management system used to handle job posting data.
-- **Visual Studio Code:** My go to for database management and executing SQL queries.
+- **Visual Studio Code:** The software I used for managing the database and running SQL queries.
-- **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
+- **Git & GitHub:** Used for version control and sharing my SQL scripts and analysis, enabling collaboration and project tracking.

 # The Analysis

-Each query for this project aimed at investigating specific aspect of the data analyst job market.
+Each query for this project aimed at exploring specific aspect of the data analyst job market.
 Here's how I approached each question:

-### 1. Top Paying Data Analyst Jobs
+### 1. Top Paying Data Analyst Roles

-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+To identify the highest-paying positions, I filtered data analyst roles by their average annual salaries and locations, with a focus on remote jobs.
+This analysis reveals the most lucrative opportunities within the field.

 ```sql
 SELECT